 “You don’t find jealousy a little sweet though?” she asked.

-• 51% of jealous women and 61% of jealous men believe that it is not possible for a man and woman to be friends.
+- 51% of jealous women and 61% of jealous men believe that it is not possible for a man and woman to be just friends.

-• 62% of jealous women believe that it’s not possible for a man to resist the temptation to cheat; 45% of jealous men believe that it’s impossible for a woman to resist the temptation to cheat.
+- 62% of jealous women believe that it’s not possible for a man to resist the temptation to cheat; 45% of jealous men believe that it’s impossible for a woman to resist the temptation to cheat.

-• 35% of jealous women and 36% of jealous men don’t think they are good enough for their partner.
+- 35% of jealous women and 36% of jealous men don’t think they are good enough for their partner.

-• 59% of jealous women and 52% of jealous men believe that given the chance, their partner would leave them for someone “better”.
+- 59% of jealous women and 52% of jealous men believe that given the chance, their partner would leave them for someone “better.”

-• 40% of jealous women and 29% of jealous men are not willing to trust their partner.
+- 40% of jealous women and 29% of jealous men are not willing to trust their partner.

 Given that the source of jealous often comes from within, here are some tips to address that:

-• Don’t make your partner the center of your world.
+- Don’t make your partner the center of your world.
 I usually just breeze through Facebook posts from family members, but one from my cousin caught my attention.
 She’s dating her first boyfriend and wrote this, “(Name) is my life!”
-Cute?
-Yes.
-But a little worrisome too.
 Having said much the same myself with my first boyfriend, it concerned me.
 What also concerns me are these random quotes I see on social media promoting unhealthy beliefs like “Jealousy shows that he loves you” or, according to this quote “Jealous means: Just because I love you so much.”
 Jealous love is not healthy love.
-Period.
+As Kahlil Gibran writes in The Prophet, “Let there be spaces in your togetherness, and let the winds of the heavens dance between you.
+Love one another, but make not a bond of love: Let it rather be a moving sea between the shores of your souls.”

 Insightfully yours,